suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ~~~
 {: #payload-integrity-decision-tree title="Decision Tree: Validating the Payload"}

-There are three conditions to consider:
+There are three questions to ask:

 - Q1.
 How does the recipient receive the encrypted payload?
-If the encrypted payload is part of an integrated payload, its integrity is already validated by the suit-authentication-wrapper, so no additional integrity check is necessary.
+If the encrypted payload is part of an integrated payload, its integrity is already validated by the suit-authentication-wrapper.
+Hence, no additional integrity check is necessary.

 - Q2.
 Does the sender wish to mitigate battery exhaustion attacks?
 If so, the encrypted payload must be validated before decryption.